foxkids-online/foxkids-streamer/README.md

 ![alt text](./logo.png)

-## Simple and tiny Crontab in Docker
+## Crontab in Docker for start streaming foxkids-online.ru

 This is a simple service for running cron tasks in Docker.